syncfusion-content/asp.net-core-docs/aspnet-core/Schedule/getting-started.md

 {% endhighlight %}

+N> The appointment fields like id, subject, description and other required Scheduler appointment fields are needed to be mapped with the appropriate column names from the dataSource as done in the above code example.

-To access and process the data back and forth the Scheduler, define it with data manager settings along with the data adaptor (url adaptor) options as given below â€“
+To access and process the data back and forth the Scheduler, define it with data manager settings along with the data adaptor (url adaptor) options as given below –

  {% highlight cshtml %}